Opening Clicked Hyperlinks in the OS Default Browser

 Design mode vs. Preview mode

 The editor has three modes - EditorModes.WysiwygDesign, EditorModes.HtmlEdit, and EditorModes.ReadOnlyPreview.
 Hyperlink clicks behave differently in each: in WysiwygDesign a click places the caret inside the link (no navigation), in HtmlEdit the user is editing raw text so no DOM click happens, and in ReadOnlyPreview the user is previewing the final document - this is where you almost always want a click to launch the OS default browser.
-The HtmlElementClicked event fires in all three modes; gate the launch behaviour on htmlEditor1.EditorMode == EditorModes.ReadOnlyPreview so the user is never pulled out of the editor mid-edit.
+The HtmlElementClicked event only fires in WysiwygDesign and ReadOnlyPreview mode - the editor never attaches a click listener while in HtmlEdit mode, since there is no DOM to click there.
+Gate the launch behaviour on htmlEditor1.EditorMode == EditorModes.ReadOnlyPreview so the user is never pulled out of the editor mid-edit while in WysiwygDesign.

 The hook: HtmlElementClicked + FireHtmlElementClickEventFor